openbci-archive/OpenBCI_Python/README.md

 Ex Linux:
 > $python user.py -p /dev/ttyUSB0

 The program should establish a serial connection and reset the board to default settings.
-When a '-->' appears, you can type a character (character map http://docs.openbci.com/software/01-OpenBCI_SDK)  that will be sent to the board using ser.write.
+When a '-->' appears, you can type a character (Cyton character map is [here](http://docs.openbci.com/OpenBCI%20Software/04-OpenBCI_Cyton_SDK), Ganglion is [here](http://docs.openbci.com/OpenBCI%20Software/06-OpenBCI_Ganglion_SDK))  that will be sent to the board using ser.write.
 This allows you to change the settings on the board.

 A good first test is to try is to type '?':
 >--> ?